Legazpi, Albay: Agriculture

-Legazpi's coastal communities along Albay Gulf are engaged primarily in commercial fishing, which constitutes a significant component of the local fisheries sector.
-The city's natural resources also provide the basis for mining and quarrying activities.
-Notably, deposits of perlite, a volcanic glass utilized in construction and horticulture, are extracted and processed in the Legazpi area for export.
+Legazpi's coastal communities along Albay Gulf are engaged primarily in commercial fishing, while the city's natural resources provide the basis for mining and quarrying activities.
+Deposits of perlite, a volcanic glass utilized in construction and horticulture, are extracted and processed in the Legazpi area for export.
+Sand, gravel, and other aggregates quarried from the slopes of Mt.
+Mayon supply the construction industry.